cloudify-community/blueprint-examples/scaling-example/README.md

 1. Create a deployment from the uploaded blueprint.
 This generates a model of the service topology in the Cloudify database and provides the "context" needed for running workflows.
 1. Run the **install** workflow for the created deployment to apply the model to the infrastructure.

-Let's run these one by one.

 To upload a blueprint to the Cloudify Manager, select the **Blueprints** page, and use the **Upload blueprint** button, select ansible.yaml file.

 ### Deploy & Install

-Once the blueprint is uploaded, it will be displayed in the Blueprints widget. to deploy the blueprint click the **Create deployment** button next to the blueprint you wish to deploy.
+Once the blueprint is uploaded, it will be displayed in the Blueprints widget.
+Click the **Create deployment** button next to the blueprint you wish to deploy.
 Specify a deployment name, update any inputs (such as the AWS region), and click **Deploy & Install**.
 Changing inputs is completely optional and the defaults are safe to use.

 You will be directed to the **Deployment** page and will be able to track the progress of the execution.